Tell Afis: Archaeology

 The tell is 28 hectares in area (570 meters by 500 meters) with an extensive lower city and an acropolis on the northern edge.
+The site had been subject to quarrying by the local populace for building materials.
+The lower town was protected by a Late Iron Age 5.2 meter wide wall.
+The wall was built without foundation or facing which the excavators took to indicate it was built rapidly.
 In 1932 William F. Albright collected Iron Age pottery in a surface collection.
-In 1970, 1972, and 1978 excavations were conducted by Paolo Matthiae.
+In 1970, 1972, and 1978 excavations were conducted by Paolo Matthiae with the Italian Archaeological Mission in Syria.
 The site was excavated from 1986 until 2010 by a joint project from the universities of Rome, Pisa and Bologna, under the direction of Stefania Mazzoni and Serena Maria Cecchini.
-A sizable Iron Age cultic area was discovered on the acropolis.
+Two areas (B and D) were excavated in the northern part of the lower town.
+On the acropolis, areas A, G, and, E (on the western slope) were excavated.

 The site was reportedly damaged by encampments during the Syrian civil war.